vikramsg/vikramsg.github.io/_posts/2026-02-15-an-introduction-to-react-next-from-a-backend-engineer.md

 ---
 layout: single
-title: "An introduction to React/Next from a backend engineer"
+title: "A Backend Engineer's Guide to Understanding React and Next.js"
 date: 2026-02-15
 ---